 Mine clearance operations in Ukraine are intricate and challenging, with new explosive threats creating an extremely complex situation.
 In Mykolaiv and Kharkiv regions, over 70 per cent of minefields or battle areas assessed by HALO for clearance contain tripwire devices, magnetic influence mines (which can be activated by the presence of metallic objects and a change in the magnetic field around the mine), or seismic mines (activated by vibrations in the earth).
 In response, HALO Ukraine is transforming the approach to land preparation and clearance using advanced survey techniques and the targeted deployment of mechanical clearance assets.

-Drones are increasngly important.
+Drones are increasingly important.
 They are effective for quick and safe survey of territories and are now used in survey and clearance operations.
-HALO Ukraine has also started to use satellite photos of war-affected areas that are being analysed by the AI in terms of the potential mine threat.
+HALO Ukraine is also using satellite photos of war-affected areas that are being analysed by AI in terms of the potential mine threat.

-Thanks to the support of a number of donors, we are intensively trialing of new machinery and processes so we can clear land more efficiently and safely.
+Thanks to the support of a number of donors, we are intensively trialling new machinery and processes so we can clear land more efficiently and safely.

 “Completing the cycle gives you a special satisfaction from explosive ordnance disposal.
 While our survey and clearance teams are keen to find an item, we are the people sent to destroy it.
 After we’ve done our work, it’s gone.”

-Our operations have achieved significant milestones since 2022, with over 5.2 million square metres of land released for safe use, including vital agricultural areas, essential for food security.
+Our operations have achieved significant milestones since 2022, with over 7.1 million square metres of land cleared, including vital agricultural areas, essential for food security.
 Ukraine is typically responsible for six per cent of all calories traded on the global market, and prior to the war, along with Russia, accounted for a quarter of global wheat and grains exports and 80 per cent of sunflower oil exports.

-Our comprehensive approach has also seen the clearance of over 28,000 mines and explosives and the execution of 2,000 Explosive Ordnance Disposal callouts, underscoring our commitment to making Ukraine safer for its people.
-Through our extensive survey efforts, we have evaluated explosive hazards in over 2,000 communities, declaring nearly half of them as safe to inhabit again.
+Our comprehensive approach has also seen the clearance of almost 36,000 mines and explosives and the execution of approximately 2,850 Explosive Ordnance Disposal callouts, underscoring our commitment to making Ukraine safer for its people.
+Through our extensive survey efforts, we have carried out surveys or rapid assessments to evaluate explosive hazards in over 13,800 communities.

 In order to keep people safe from the mines and explosives, especially in newly liberated areas, HALO has also been running risk education sessions, in-person, online and via targeted social media campaigns.
-This year there has also been launched mine awareness e-course on the biggest educational online platform in Ukraine.
-Nearly 275,000 people have attended in-person and online sessions and HALO social media campaigns about explosives have had over 34 million views since February 2022.
+This includes launching a mine awareness e-course on the biggest educational online platform in Ukraine.
+Over 345,000 people have attended in-person and online sessions and HALO social media campaigns about explosives have had tens of millions of views since February 2022.